 2. University of California - Davis

-The University of California at Davis (UC Davis) was ranked #39 among national universities and #2 for its veterinary medicine program in 2011 by U.S. News & World Report.
-This school offers a B.S. in Animal Science program with many concentration options, including animal behavior, aquatic animals, equine science, avian science, companion animals, laboratory animals and poultry.
+The University of California at Davis (UC Davis) was ranked #38 among national universities and #1 for its veterinary medicine program in 2015 by U.S. News & World Report.
+This school offers a B.S. in Animal Science program with many concentration options, including animal behavior, genetics, conservation, reproduction and wildlife management.
 Classes include molecular biology, animal breeding and livestock judging.
 The M.S. in Animal Biology is an interdisciplinary degree program, including the study of animal behavior, genetics, nutrition, physiology and ecology.
 Research in the Ph.D. in Animal Biology program is solution-oriented and focuses on the disciplines of physiology, genetics, ecology, behavior and nutrition.

 |Iowa State University||Animal science department has nine teaching farms, including beef, sheep and swine farms||Ames, IA|